NiHoffmann/ORB-MicroPython-EmbedPort/README.md

 - **Maintained full C++ support** ORB-Firmware still allows C++ program development and uploading, so both Python and C++ workflows are supported on the same firmware.
 - **ORB-MicroPython API documentation** what's there to say about it.
 - **Miscellaneous tasks** benchmarked MicroPython vs. C++ code, created MicroPython example programs, documented requirements, implementation, ..., and some more smaller tasks.

+This is a simple documentation to set up the project and provide a concise explanation of what this project is about.
+The in-depth documentation is only available in German and can be found [here](Dokumentation).

 # Project Goal